Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 Just let st.louis and sitting in the airport doing leetcode right now.
 Did a bit problem I have to remember that he bin() function will convert an integr into binary so that we can deal with the problems that involve binary.

 There was a o(1) time and space complexity but I messed it up.
 Whatever.
+Also did another problem where I just had to replace the first 6 with a 9.
+Pretty easy stuff and glad that I am doing the easy problems while on vacation.